Single Pie Crust

-If you have had trouble making a pie crust or just never tried, start with this one and master it first.
+If you have had trouble making a pie crust or just never tried, start with this one.
 It really is the easiest one I have ever made.
-I have found the secret to making my crust turn out good is by adding enough water so that it isn’t so dry that it cracks and falls apart yet not too wet that it’s sticky.
-As you see in the picture above, the dough formed very nice for me and always does.
+I have found the secret to making my crust turn out good is by adding enough water so that it isn’t so dry that it cracks and falls apart but not too wet that it’s sticky.
+As you see in the picture above, the dough formed nicely for me.

-Pie Crust is one thing a lot of people are afraid to try.
+Pie Crust is one thing a lot of people are afraid to make.
 There are many different recipes for pie crust.
-For me this recipe has proven to be the easiest and it is the recipe I always use.
 This recipe is right off the Crisco Shortening can.
-After you master this recipe, try other recipes until you find the one that is good for you, I did but I still came back to this recipe.
+After you master this recipe, try other recipes until you find the one that is good for you like I did, but I still came back to this recipe.

 In a bowl, mix the flour and the salt.